 Muslim Marriage Registration can be registered under the State Marriage Registration Act of the State where it was solemnized and parties reside or under the Special Marriage Act, 1954 anywhere in India where the parties to marry reside for not less than 30 days.

 The Notice period of 30 days required only for marriage registration under the SMA, 1954 and not for other State Marriage Registration Acts.

-You should first find if the State in India where you stay and are getting married has any such State Marriage Registration Act or not if that State has the said mentioned Act than get the Nikah registered under that Act only and get Marriage Certificate from the Registrar of Marriages under the Act.
+You should first find if the State in India where you stay and are getting married has any such State Marriage Registration Act or not if that State has the said mentioned Act then get the Nikah registered under that Act only and get a Marriage Certificate from the Registrar of Marriages under the Act.